-When two or more applicants meet the knowledge, skills, and abilities to perform the duties, current membership with SGEU will be used as the determining factor.
+When two or more applicants meet the knowledge, skills, and abilities to perform the duties, current membership seniority with SGEU will be used as the determining factor.
+(Revised PC #2022-10-17)

 If all the above factors are equal, then members of designated equity groups will be given preference over non-equity candidates.